 We consent to incorporation by reference in the Registration Statements (Nos.
-333-84677 and 333-53234) on Form S-8 of Sturm, Ruger & Company, Inc. of our reports dated February 23, 2022 relating to the consolidated financial statements, the financial statement schedule and the effectiveness of internal control over financial reporting of Sturm, Ruger & Company, Inc. as it appears in our reports, appearing in the Annual Report on Form 10-K of Sturm, Ruger & Company, Inc. for the year ended December 31, 2021.
+333-84677 and 333-53234) on Form S-8 of Sturm, Ruger & Company, Inc. of our reports dated February 22, 2023 relating to the consolidated financial statements, the financial statement schedule and the effectiveness of internal control over financial reporting of Sturm, Ruger & Company, Inc., appearing in the Annual Report on Form 10-K of Sturm, Ruger & Company, Inc. for the year ended December 31, 2022.

-/s/ RSM US LLP Stamford, Connecticut February 23, 2022
+/s/ RSM US LLP Stamford, Connecticut February 22, 2023